Hand holding a leaf of a green plant with a blurred natural background

 • Terpineol

-These compounds contribute to mugwort’s distinctive scent and are widely discussed in ethnobotanical and aromatic research contexts.
+These compounds contribute to mugwort’s distinctive scent and are widely discussed in ethnobotanical research contexts.

 Two people holding cups of tea over a small altar with stones and plants on a white surface.